andreac92/microblog-fe/README.md

 Test user in seeds.rb -- user@lol.com / netlify123

 ## Running the app locally
 By default the frontend makes request to the localhost on port 3001.
-To run the app locally, run:
+To run the app locally, install all the dependencies then run:

 npm start